RamBelitkar/Uber-Clone/Backend/Readme.md

 # Uber Project Backend

 This repository contains the backend implementation for the Uber Project.
-The project is designed to handle various functionalities such as user and captain registration, authentication, and more.
+The project is designed to handle various functionalities such as user and captain registration, authentication, ride management, and payment processing.

+---

+## Features

+- User and Captain Registration
+- User and Captain Login
+- Ride Creation, Acceptance, and Management
+- OTP-based Ride Start Verification
+- Fare Estimation
+- Payment Processing
+- Coordinate Retrieval for Addresses

+---

 ## Installation